Gemma-yau/weeee/README.md

 Integers are randomly displaced around a square-shaped board , player has to first connect them in ascending order,e.g. "1,2,3,4" , then in descending order, e.g. "1,2,3,4,3,2,1", and so on, until all the integers are being used.

 Each integer is represented by a dot and each dot must be used once (and at most once).
-Consecutive intergers cannot be from the same side.
+Interger to be connected cannot be from the same side as the previous dot.

 ## How to play 💬